 As Anakin settles into Palpatine's viewing box, take a look at box adjacent to the Chancellor's.
 It is filled with notable names from Industrial Light & Magic.
 Seated from left to right (first row) are Visual Effects Producer Jill Brooks, Animation Supervisor Rob Coleman, Visual Effects Producer Janet Lewin, (and back row) Visual Effects Supervisor Roger Guyett, Visual Effects Producer Denise Ream, and Visual Effects Supervisor John Knoll.
 If you look at the shots that favor Palpatine during his wistful retelling of the Darth Plagueis yarn, you'll see Knoll sitting over his shoulder.

-In the german dubbed version, the Super Battle Droid that gets electrified by R2-D2 has added dialog.
+In the german dubbed version, the Super Battle Droid that gets electrified by R2-D2 has added dialogue.
 Right before he kicks R2-D2, he utters the line "Du spinnst wohl!" ("Are you crazy?"), making the scene more humorous and child-friendly.